static-frame/static-frame/doc/source/articles/serialize.md

 As an additional reference, we will also benchmark the same NYC Yellow Taxi Trip data (January 2010) used in McKinney and Richardson [https://ursalabs.org/blog/2020-feather-v2] (2020).

-NPZ read performance is show be approximately four times faster than Parquet and Feather (with or without compression).
+NPZ read performance is shown to be approximately four times faster than Parquet and Feather (with or without compression).
 While NPZ write performance is faster than Parquet, Feather writing is fastest.

 ![Write performance 1e6](serialize/perf-ytd.png "1e8 Write Performance")